rahuljha/rahuljha.github.io/_posts/2023-04-22-how-language-models-took-over-nlp.markdown

 [^2]: When I used this example in an internal talk,one of my colleagues felt compelled to make up me this passage: *"Is cheese name an important factor?
 Typically, the flavor profile is given more weight when deciding among several cheeses, but it can also be important to select cheese whose names are easily pronounceable – especially if you're planning to use your cheese board as "smalltalk fodder"*

 [^3]: I was in the second year of my PhD and implemented parts of this paper in Lua torch (This is pre Tensorflow/PyTorch).
 Given the number of requests I got for the code, I think this was the only implementation available for a while ([code](https://github.com/rahuljha/nlpfromscratch/tree/master/nlpfromscratch), [presentation](http://www-personal.umich.edu/~benking/resources/reading_group/scratch_rahul.pdf)).

+[^4] A big reason for all this progress was the Transformer architecture, which allowed training such big language models in the first place.
+See this [excellent article](https://peterbloem.nl/blog/transformers) for an introduction.